Lazarus of Bethany: Narrative

 The biblical narrative of the raising of Lazarus is found in chapter 11 of the Gospel of John.
-A certain Eleazer (whence Lazarus) is introduced as a follower of Jesus who lives in the town of Bethany near Jerusalem.
+A certain Lazarus, who lives in the town of Bethany near Jerusalem, is introduced as a follower of Jesus.
 He is identified as the brother of the sisters Mary and Martha.
-The sisters send word to Jesus that Lazarus, "he whom thou lovest," is ill.
-Jesus tells his followers: "This sickness will not end in death.
-No, it is for God's glory so that God's Son may be glorified through it."
+The sisters send word to Jesus that Lazarus, "he whom thou lovest is sick."
+Jesus tells his followers: "This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby."
 Instead of immediately traveling to Bethany, according to the narrator, Jesus intentionally remains where he is for two more days before beginning the journey.
-The disciples are afraid of returning to Judea, but Jesus says: "Our friend Lazarus is asleep, but I am going to awaken him."
-When the apostles misunderstand, he clarifies, "Lazarus is dead, and for your sake I am glad I was not there, so that you may believe."
+The disciples are afraid of returning to Judea, but Jesus says: "Our friend Lazarus sleepeth; but I go, that I may awake him out of sleep."
+When the apostles misunderstand, he clarifies, "Lazarus is dead.
+And I am glad for your sakes that I was not there, to the intent ye may believe."

 When Jesus arrives in Bethany, he finds that Lazarus is dead and has already been in his tomb for four days.
 He meets first with Martha and Mary in turn.
-Martha laments that Jesus did not arrive soon enough to heal her brother ("if you had been here, my brother would not have died") and Jesus replies with the well-known statement, "I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever liveth and believeth in me shall never die".
-Martha affirms that she does truly believe and states, "Yes, Lord.
-I believe that you are the Messiah, the Son of God, who has to come into the world."
-Later the narrator here gives the famous simple phrase, "Jesus wept".
+Martha laments that Jesus did not arrive soon enough to heal her brother ("Lord, if thou hadst been here, my brother had not died.") and Jesus replies with the well-known statement, "I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever liveth and believeth in me shall never die."
+Martha affirms that she does truly believe and states, "Yea, Lord: I believe that thou art the Christ, the Son of God, which should come into the world."
+Later the narrator here gives the famous simple phrase, "Jesus wept."